Registration for mBIT 2026 closes soon. Register here!

 Conduct

-All students are expected to behave appropriately.
-This includes being respectful to others, following competition rules, and just using common sense.
+All participants are expected to behave appropriately, both in-person and online.
+This includes being respectful to others, following competition rules, and using common sense.
 Violation of any of these rules is grounds for disqualification from the competition.